Bastardkb/bastardkb.github.io/fw/charybdis-features.md

 ### Sniping

-**Sniping**: temporarily reduces the sensitivity of the pointer for a more precise control.

 **Sniping mode** slows down the pointer for more precise gestures.
 It is useful when combined with a higher default DPI.
 Like the default pointer's DPI, the sniper mode DPI can be changed at runtime

 Custom Keycodes: